-One thing to note is that several scenarios shown here involve multiple controllers.
-Scenarios might not necessarily be limited to any single controller.
+Several scenarios shown here involve multiple controllers.
 For length reasons, the analysis for only one unsafe control action is included here for the flight crew, the Autobrake controller, and the hydraulic controller.

 Figure 5.5: Generic Control Loop Flaws

 Flight Crew